×

 The appointment of the Data Protection Officer will take effect from 1 June 2025.

-i.
-Personal data of more than 20,000 data subjects;
+i. personal data exceeding 20,000 data subjects;

 The main responsibilities of a Data Protection Officer include: